fieldtrip/website/tutorial/coregistration_opm.md

 - Using geometric information from a Polhemus 3D tracker, matching two sets of points that are known to match one-to-one.
 - Using head localization coils, where the location of the coils on the head is known, and the location of the coils relative to the sensors can be calculated.
-- Using a 3D model from a camera-based 3D scanner of the head and helmet, and aligning this model with more detailed anatomical and sensor information.
+- Using an optical 3D scan of the head and helmet, and aligning this with more detailed anatomical and sensor information.
 - Using sensor-depth information from the FieldLine smart helmet as a proxy for the head surface.
 - Using individually designed 3D printed helmets

 Procedural outlines of each of the examples are provided in more detail below.